yhibo/tcp-echo-server/README.md

 # TCP Echo Client-Server Project

 This project consists of a TCP echo client and server.
+The server uses `epoll` for I/O multiplexing, which means it is specifically designed for Linux environments.
 The provided Makefile simplifies the process of compiling and running these applications.

 ## Directory Structure